-The RG500 is the ultimate two-stroke road bike for the screamer fan.
+The RG500 is the ultimate two-stroke road bike for the screamer fan, well, it'd be nice to have an RZ500 parked alongside an RG.
 Here are some tips on owning one or looking for one...
-Words: Jeff Ware

-For two-stroke nuts there is no greater road bike than the mighty RG500… it is highly collectable, arguably not as cool looking as an RZ500 but still way out performs one and is one of the only true 500cc GP road going replicas.
+For two-stroke fans there is no greater roadbike than the RG500.
+It is highly collectable, arguably not as cool looking as an RZ500 but out performs one and is one of the only true 500cc GP road going replicas.
 They sound awesome, look trick and are fun to ride.

 There is no denying that riding a large capacity two-stroke is just about as exciting as it gets when it comes to motorcycling and probably none more so than the RG500.

 The RG500s direct competition was obviously the RZ500 but where the RZ was somewhat floored when it came to handling, the RG wasn’t.
 The bike was super-light at only 175kg wet – that’s 22kg lighter than the GSX-R750 – and had an all-alloy frame that cradled the square-four two-stroke engine.

 The bike also had full floater rear monoshock suspension and an alloy swingarm – couple that to a small 16in front wheel and you had yourself a very fast steering bike with razor sharp handling (for its day).
 Although, with only a 120 wide rear tyre, don’t expect the grip to be massive.